dbca-wa/wastd/docs/business_analysts.rst

 Nature Conservation kept a Filemaker Pro database of Cetacean strandings.
 The database custodian has retired after extended leave.

-It shall be known that the custodian of the legacy turtle tagging database WAMTRAM 2 understood that strandings of tagged turtles are a vital part of their life history -- as they are used in mark-capture-recapture analysis -- and aimed to include the strandings process into the database;
+It shall be noted that the custodian of the legacy turtle tagging database WAMTRAM 2 understood correctly that strandings of tagged turtles are a vital part of their life history -- as they are used in mark-capture-recapture analysis -- and aimed to include the strandings process into the database;
-however, this process was not completely implemented and is not operational.
+however, this process was not completely implemented and is not fully operational.

-The fopllowing figure shows current implementation and possible transition of Cetacean stranding data management.
+The following figure shows current implementation and possible transition of Cetacean stranding data management.

 .. image:: https://www.lucidchart.com/publicSegments/view/516fb077-229c-4110-9c6a-f60a14f9fe61/image.png
      :target: https://www.lucidchart.com/publicSegments/view/516fb077-229c-4110-9c6a-f60a14f9fe61/image.png